SGA and Clubs

-HISPANIC STUDENT CLUB
+HISPANIC STUDENT ALLIANCE

 Advisor: Rafael Naranjo, 409-933-8353

-The Hispanic Student Club (HSC) is a successor organization to the Dream Act Leadership Organization due to the legislative changes in the USA.
+The Hispanic Student Alliance is a successor organization to the Dream Act Leadership Organization due to the legislative changes in the USA.
 The HSC aims to bring awareness about the Hispanic culture, history,and language to the college community through different cultural, educational, social, and political events and activities.
 Some of the activities that HSC sponsors include Spanish tutoring, Hispanic film and poetry events, Cinco de Mayo celebration, Hispanic Heritage Month events, and the International Festival.
 The HSC also focuses on the recruitment and success of students at College of the Mainland.